Meyers House (Hillsboro, New Mexico)

 Meyers House in Hillsboro, New Mexico was built in c.1902.
 It is an L-shaped one-story house with Late Victorian vernacular architecture.

+History

 It was home of Charles H. Meyers, who immigrated from Germany as a stowaway in about 1860.
 He prospected for silver in Lake Valley and prospected for gold in Hillsboro, then opened The Green Room saloon in Hillsboro.

+Importance

 It was listed on the National Register of Historic Places in 1995.